This Beat Is Technotronic: Retrospective response

 Retrospectively AllMusic editor Alex Henderson described "This Beat Is Technotronic" as "highly infectious".
 In a 2015 review, Pop Rescue stated that it "sees MC Eric 'take the microphone stand' and using his 'dope lyrics'", noting that the song is "pretty much a repetitive rap over the familiar bassy synth and hissing hi-hat sequence."

 Chart performance

 "This Beat Is Technotronic" was a major hit on the charts on several continents.
 In Europe, it made it to the top 10 in Belgium, Finland, Ireland, West Germany, the Netherlands and Switzerland with its best chart position as number five in both Finland and Ireland.
-Additionally, the single was a top 20 hit in France, Spain and the UK.
+Additionally, the single was a top-20 hit in France, Spain and the UK.
 In the latter, it peaked at number 14 in its third week at the UK Singles Chart, on 15 April 1990.
-In Italy, "This Beat Is Technotronic" was a top 30 hit, peaking at number 27.
+In Italy, "This Beat Is Technotronic" was a top-30 hit, peaking at number 27.

-Outside Europe, the single reached number three on the Billboard Hot Dance Club Play chart in the US, number seven on the RPM Dance/Urban chart in Canada, number 27 in Australia and number 38 in New Zealand.
+Outside Europe, the single reached number three on the Billboard Hot Dance Club Play chart in the US, number four in Israel, number seven on the RPM Dance/Urban chart in Canada, number 27 in Australia and number 38 in New Zealand.